Tritibellum/minimal-nvidia-gentoo/README.md

 > shoutout to [RusselsTeap0t](https://www.reddit.com/r/Gentoo/comments/150r74m/guide_hyprland_nvidia_extremely_minimal_gentoo/) for making a minimal nvidia hyprland gentoo guide (beware that the guide is for **intel cpu** users!)

 > shoutout to [FictitiousExistence](https://gitlab.com/fictitiousexistence-public/dinit-gentoo/) for having most of the dinit services for gentoo (in case you're looking for services, go to that link)

-## TODO

-- system screenshot on README.md
-- other things...